SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 In general,
 Swift detects as many safety violations as possible at compile time.

+..
+XXX The para above talks about error handling, but that chapter comes later.

 At runtime,
 when a safety violation is detected,